osse99/Sun2000_export_limitation/README.md

 * Spot prices from Nordpool (or other source), example file provided

 ## Setup
+* Open MODBUS communication in the SUN2000, port 502
 * Compile the C program: cc sun2000_export.c -o sun2000_export -lmodbus
 * Edit path's and max export value in the .sh script
 * Start the script 0, 15, 30, 45 minutes every hour using cron